Badjodibe/Badjodibe/README.md

 ## About Me

-👋 I'm [Dibe BADJO], a software engineer passionate about innovation, technology, and data.
+👋 I'm [Dibé koffi BADJO], a software engineer passionate about innovation, technology, and data.
 My expertise lies in the fields of machine learning and data science.

 💻 As an IT professional, I've gained solid experience in software development, robust architecture design, and solving complex problems.